 rights for cohabiting couples

-school education for children on different types of families
+school education for children in different types of families

-service provisions for lesbian, gay, bisexual and transsexual (LGBT) communities
+service provisions for lesbian, gay, bisexual and transgender (LGBT) communities

-Here are some examples of recent uses of the families and households estimates:
+Some examples of recent uses of the families and households estimates include:

-the Ministry of Housing, Communities and Local Government (MHCLG) used the estimates in their report on Troubled Families (PDF, 4.2MB); a UK government initiative to help families with a history of domestic issues turn their lives around
+The Department for Levelling Up, Housing and Communities (DLUHC) used the estimates in their report on Troubled Families (PDF, 4.2MB), a UK government initiative to help families with a history of domestic issues turn their lives around

 the UK government used the estimates in their publication on Measuring Child Poverty (PDF, 5.14MB), which laid out plans to better measure the extent of child poverty in the UK